webtactics/accesspr.com.au/pages/about.md

 Our consumer, corporate and creative services expertise crafts stories and strategies that captivate, influence and inspire.

-### We deliver headline-grabbing campaigns that drive powerful media moments and exceptional results. ###
+<strong>We deliver headline-grabbing campaigns that drive powerful media moments and exceptional results.</strong>

 Our corporate and strategic communications, reputation management, media training and crisis management skills help organisations –  from start-ups to governments – develop trust, engage stakeholders and drive results.